immortalbob/Mnemolis/README.md

 3. Import and register it in `app/router.py` — add to `SOURCE_MAP`, `INTENT_MAP`, `SOURCE_DESCRIPTIONS`, and `CACHE_TTL`
 4. Rebuild: `docker compose up -d --build`

-The new source is automatically available via both REST and MCP.
+The new source is automatically available via both REST and MCP — and immediately fusable with any other source.

 ## Running Tests